LinkedInLearning/running-jenkins-on-aws-3978678/ch3_connect_jenkins_with_webhooks/03_04_challenge_connect_jenkins_to_github/README.md

    - Prints the contents of the `README.md` file

 3. Configure a webhook in GitHub that notifies Jenkins when a push event occurs
-4. Make a change to the GitHub repository to trigger the Jenkins job and review the console output
+4. Make a small change to the GitHub repository to trigger the Jenkins job and review the console output

 This challenge should take 15 to 20 minutes to complete.